133 - The Past Times with Wil Anderson

 Well, one's kind of more of a box bring.

-The Panama Star of the 18th says that on the so Panama, so now we're getting panama news okay
+The Panama Star of the 18th says that on the Panama, so now we're getting Panama news.
+Okay.

-unless panama is a town in new york sure the panama star of the 18th says that on the previous thursday evening two young girls were brought into town from pedora and delivered up to authorities charging with murdering their mother under the following circumstances oh okay
+The Panama Star of the 18th says that on the previous Thursday evening, two young girls were brought into town from Pedora and delivered up to authorities charging with murdering their mother under the following circumstances.

 Oh, yeah.